Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Introduction

-In \eqref{eq:intro_mode_map_LP}, $\Leb{m}$ denotes Lebesgue measure on $\bR^{m}$ equipped with the Euclidean metric $d_{\text{Eucl}}$ and $\rho$ is a continuous \ac{pdf} with respect to $\Leb{m}$; in \eqref{eq:intro_mode_map_AP}, $(X, d)$ is an arbitrary separable metric space, the coefficients $0 \leq \alpha_{j} \leq 1$ sum to $1$, the points $x_{j} \in X$ are distinct, and $\delta_{c}$ is the unit Dirac point mass at $c \in X$.
-This problem is of intrinsic interest in geometric measure theory on metric spaces, but the task of determining the modes of a probability measure also arises naturally across applied mathematics: e.g., in Bayesian inference, modes of the posterior measure are \emph{maximum a posteriori estimators}; in the study of random dynamical systems, modes of a diffusion process are \emph{minimum-action paths}.
-In these domains one is interested in measures with significant structure, such as those having a continuous density with respect to a Gaussian measure on a Banach space.
-In such cases there are several established notions of modes, characterised using small-ball probabilities in the inverse problems community \citep{DashtiLawStuartVoss2013,HelinBurger2015}, and as minimisers of an \emph{Onsager--Machlup functional} or \emph{Freidlin--Wentzell action} in the dynamical systems literature \citep{FreidlinWentzell1998,LiLi2021}.
+The task of determining the modes of a probability measure is of intrinsic interest in geometric measure theory on metric spaces, but also arises naturally across applied mathematics: e.g., in Bayesian inference, modes of the posterior measure are \emph{maximum a posteriori estimators}; and in the study of random dynamical systems, modes of a diffusion process are \emph{minimum-action paths}.
+For the classes of measures that typically arise in these applications---e.g., measures with a continuous density with respect to a Gaussian measure on a Banach space---there are several established notions of modes, characterised using small-ball probabilities in the inverse problems community \citep{DashtiLawStuartVoss2013,HelinBurger2015}, and as minimisers of an \emph{Onsager--Machlup functional} or \emph{Freidlin--Wentzell action} in the dynamical systems literature \citep{FreidlinWentzell1998,LiLi2021}.

-These notions differ both in their theoretical properties and in their ability to be approximated numerically \citep{Cinquinetal2024}; moreover they can behave undesirably outside of `nice' classes of measures \citep{LieSullivan2018,Clason2019GeneralizedMI,ayanbayev2021gamma}.
+These notions have different properties, and may behave undesirably or not be defined at all outside of `nice' classes of measures \citep{LieSullivan2018,Clason2019GeneralizedMI,ayanbayev2021gamma}.
 We therefore systematically study mode maps of the form \eqref{eq:intro_mode_map}, establishing a minimal collection of axioms that any sensible mode map should obey, among them \eqref{eq:intro_mode_map_LP} and \eqref{eq:intro_mode_map_AP}.
 The axioms that we propose are by no means exhaustive, and a complete axiomatic characterisation of mode maps appears to be difficult, so we restrict attention to a specific class of maps that rely solely on small-ball probabilities.
 We propose a large system of such maps, including the definitions from the Bayesian inverse problems literature, and we explicitly construct measures with fine structure that illustrate the subtle differences between definitions.
 We also prove that, for some subclasses of measures, this system reduces further; in particular, we find an unambiguous notion of small-ball mode for a large class of posteriors arising in Bayesian inverse problems.

 \paragraph{Contributions.} We make the following contributions to the study of modes of probability measures on metric spaces: \begin{enumerate}[label=(C\arabic*),leftmargin=3em] \item We define the notion of a mode map and propose axioms to enforce the correct handling of discrete and absolutely continuous probability measures, along with sensible behaviour under geometric transformations (\Cref{defn:axioms}).